The Ultimate Abruzzo Travel Guide

 Abruzzo’s Most Beautiful Towns: The ‘Borghi più belli d’Italia’

-Abruzzo is home to many of the best preserved medieval and Renaissance hilltop villages and towns in Italy, 24 have been nominated for the ‘Borghi più belli d’Italia’ which are the most beautiful towns in Italy .
+Abruzzo is home to some of the best-preserved medieval and Renaissance hilltop villages and towns in Italy, with 24 of them nominated for the “Borghi più belli d’Italia,” which highlights the most beautiful towns in the country.
+This is quite an honor!

-Quite an honour!
-Here in Abruzzo’s finest you can discover local history, art and traditions, admire its ancient medieval architecture and sample delicious cuisine and fine local products.
-Exploring these very special places is a truly unique experience!
-Towns like Campli, Civitella del Tronto, Santo Stefano di Sessanio are some of the medieval towns that boast stunning scenery and an authentic regional experience.
-Some of these towns even have castles!
-Rocca Calascio has a 10th century watchtower and it still remains the highest fort in Italy today.
+Towns like Campli, Civitella del Tronto, and Santo Stefano di Sessanio are among the medieval towns that offer stunning scenery and an authentic regional experience.
+Some of these towns even feature castles.
+For instance, Rocca Calascio is home to a 10th-century watchtower and remains the highest fort in Italy today.

 To discover all the most beautiful towns in Abruzzo, follow this link.